 it supports.
 If fully met, the gift challenge would mean a total of

 should decrease technical or business risk, strengthen or

 broaden intellectual property protection, validate competitive

-- Principal Investigator must be a UB faculty or full-time or
+- Principal Investigator must be a UB faculty.
+Non-UB faculty

 and/or students may be co-investigators or collaborators.

 New Technology Disclosure (NTD) form must precede or accompany